General Diffusion

-A safe transition to a post-silicon world requires the technical ability to abstract hardware without compromising correctness, a coordinated effort to secure the supply chain, and system-wide robustness against adversarial workloads.
+A safe transition to a heterogeneous compute future requires the technical ability to learn hardware physics without compromising correctness, continuous constraint enforcement at the kernel level, and system-wide robustness against adversarial workloads.

 Here, we summarize our thinking on three priority subproblems we want to help address: